 - Our Children's Garden gives kids a chance to get hands-on in a courtyard garden where they can gently explore plants in bloom and play with gardening tools to learn about plants.
-Closed for winter November 11, 2017.
-Will reopen Spring 2018.
+Closed for winter season.
+Will reopen Monday, April 16, 2018.

 - Take a trek through the wilds of the U.S. Botanic Garden to discover the amazing world of plants.
 Embark on an expedition through the Conservatory recording your observations and completing activities using our resources below.

 - To continue your plant explorations, check out these At-Home Activities.